List of Legend of Heavenly Sphere Shurato characters: Haira, the Earth Emperor

-Hailah is one of the group of Asura gods that accompanied Yasha-ō Gai in the quest for Brahma's Shakti.
+Haira is one of the group of Asura gods "Juuniratei" that accompanied Yasha-ō Gai in the quest for Brahma's Shakti.
 Hailah tries to stop Shurato and his friends from pursuing the same goal.
 Karura-ō Reiga engages Hailah in battle to allow his comrades to leave and continue their quest.
 A bloody battle ensues, with Hailah gaining an advantage due to his tremendous strength and size, which forces Reiga to consume all of his Sōma to unleash his extremely powerful Karura Kayoku-jin technique, killing Hailah but not without exhausting himself in the process.